A view of Daggar Town, Buner from the top of mountain

 View of tents at the Shahmansoor camp (Swabi)

 When the caterpillars of Plain Tiger or African Monarch (Danaus chrysippus) mature, they stop eating and leave the host plant in search of a safer place to pupate.
 However sometime they even pupate on the host plant.
 The plain tiger butterfly pupa (Chrysalis) hangs freely head-down from the support.
 It is widest at the 7th abdominal segment where it has a double chain of extremely tiny golden and black beads.
 There are tiny golden spots on the shoulders and wing-cases.
 In the start the pupa is of pale green color, then it turns pink and in the last it becomes brown and dries up.
-The pupa takes about 6-7 days to metamorphose into adult depending on temperature.
+The pupa takes about 6-7 days to metamorphose into butterfly depending on temperature.

 Plain Tiger Butterfly Pupa